rafax00/Subdomain-Scan/README.md

-# DNS-Scan Description
+# Subdomain-Scan Description
-DNS-Scan is a simple python tool designed to find subdomains using bruteforce.
+Subdomain-Scan is a simple python tool designed to find subdomains using bruteforce.

 ## Dependencies